Acclaimed journalist Bob Herbert explores the often heroic efforts of Black families to pursue the American dream in the face of unrelenting barriers

-“Have black Americans had a fair shot at the American dream?” acclaimed journalist Bob Herbert asks.
-The question is answered in AGAINST ALL ODDS: The Fight for a Black Middle Class, premiering on Monday, March 6th at 10 p.m. on THIRTEEN, a documentary that probes the harsh and often brutal discrimination that has made it extremely difficult for African-Americans to establish a middle-class standard of living.
+“Have Black Americans had a fair shot at the American dream?” acclaimed journalist Bob Herbert asks.
+The question is answered in AGAINST ALL ODDS: The Fight for a Black Middle Class, a documentary that probes the harsh and often brutal discrimination that has made it extremely difficult for African-Americans to establish a middle-class standard of living.
 “Whites talk about working hard and playing by the rules.
-But blacks have always had to play by a different, hateful set of hideously unfair rules.
+But Blacks have always had to play by a different, hateful set of hideously unfair rules.
 Working hard has never been enough for black Americans to flourish,” Herbert says in the film’s opening.
 Then, through dramatic historical footage and deeply moving personal interviews, he explores the often frustrated efforts of black families to pursue the American dream.

 AGAINST ALL ODDS: The Fight for a Black Middle Class is being presented in conjunction with Chasing the Dream: Poverty and Opportunity in America, a coordinated multi-platform public media initiative from WNET that provides breadth, depth and context and a deeper understanding of both the causes of poverty and the creation of jobs and opportunities at all levels and institutions of our society.